Stephens Orr

-John Stephens Orr (6 March 1907 – 1990) was a 20th-century Scottish Glasgow photographer with an interest in people and motor cars.
+John Stephens Orr (6 March 1907 – 1990) was a Scottish Glasgow photographer whose subject matter was often people or motor cars.
 Practising between 1930 and 1970 in Glasgow's Langside and later at No. 4 Somerset Place, Charing Cross, he became known for his portraits of society figures in magazines such as Scottish Field.

-His usual subjects were judges posing in full regalia, antidisestablishmentarianism lawyers, Duchesses and controversial music hall characters.
-Orr also photographed some internationally famous celebrities and captains of industry, all visitors to Glasgow.
-Here is a small selection of personalities that he photographed:
+His photographs were often of judges posing in full regalia, antidisestablishmentarianism lawyers, Duchesses and controversial music hall characters.
+Orr also photographed celebrities and captains of industry, all visitors to Glasgow.
+Some of the people he photographed include: